gjtorikian/mathematical/README.md

 ## More math stuff

-Check out [math-to-itex](https://github.com/gjtorikian/math-to-itex/), which quickly parses out itex notation from strings.
+Check out [math-to-itex](https://github.com/gjtorikian/math-to-itex/), which quickly parses out TeX notation from strings.

 With it, you could do something fun like: